-Note: The user creating an application must also have View permission to the BPEL connection being used.
+Note: The user creating an application must also have View security rights to the workflow connection being used.

-- 1. On the Application BPEL Configuration Page, click Add.
-The BPEL Server Properties Page is displayed. - 2.
+- On the Application Workflow Configuration Page, click Add.
+The Workflow Server Properties Page is displayed. - 2.
 Select the connection from the Connection field and click Next.
-The BPEL Component Properties Page is displayed. - 3.
+The Workflow Component Properties Page is displayed. - 3.
 Select the component properties of the business process being configured.
 Composite, Service, and Operation are required values.
 Click Next.
-The BPEL Payload Properties Page is displayed. - 4.
-Select a Mapped Value for each Payload Element.
-Note that if selecting Format Value, you can construct a value from parts of text and application fields using the

-- Edit Format Value Page.
-For example, you would use this page to construct custom URLs or to concatenate multiple values together into a single value. - Click Finish to exit BPEL configuration and return to the main application definition navigation train.
-The Application BPEL Configuration Page is displayed. - Click Next to move to the Application Review Settings Page.
+The Workflow Payload Properties Page is displayed. - Select a Mapped Value for each Payload Element.
+Note that if selecting Format Value, you can construct a value from parts of text and application fields using the Edit Format Value Page.
+For example, you would use this page to construct custom URLs or to concatenate multiple values together into a single value. - 5.
+Click Finish to exit BPEL configuration and return to the main application definition navigation train.
+The Application Workflow Configuration Page is displayed. - Click Next to move to the Application Review Settings Page.